techslb/CodecademyPractice/README.md

-# CodecademyPractice
+# Midnight Blackjack
-Codecademy exercises and projects.
+A simple blackjack game using Java and Swing for GUI components.
+Current work in progress.

 # Usage
-This is my personal repo to display exercises I have completed for future reference.
 Anyone can clone, view, or use.